-We will do some little experiments with narrow beds and different kinds of raised beds.
-We will also try to turn some of the annual meadows into perennial planting.
+We do some experiments with narrow beds and different kinds of raised beds.
+We are also turning some of the annual meadow beds into perennial planting.

 Not using peat in the garden, because it degrades other environments.

-Collecting rainwater and trying not to use mains water too much - we can't access the water supply in the garden at the moment so have to bring it across the park from the old pavilion in containers (Chapter on Saving water in recent City Council guide).
+Collecting rainwater and trying not to use mains water too much (Chapter on Saving water in recent City Council guide).

-Composting - local park users are bring us their kitchen waste and we are picking up coffee grounds from our local cafe too.
+Composting - we generate lots of greens in the garden, some volunteers bring us their kitchen waste and we pick up coffee grounds from our local cafe too.

 Keeping waste to a minimum, using it to make compost, raised beds or structures, taking bin waste back to recycle in our own household bins.

-Respecting and improving the soil structure - we need to do more soil testing (RHS members can access a soil analysis service).
+Respecting and improving the soil structure - we ought to test our soil more often (RHS members can access a soil analysis service).
 In general, in the green area, we will try to mulch on top of clearer soil and let worms do the hard work rather than deep digging.

 We'd like to enhance the mycorhizi in the soil by using Rootmore (or similar sources).